sanskrit/raw_etexts_english/blogs/manasataramgini/2008-11-09_the-chants-of-the-rudra-s-a-commentary-based-on-our-discussions.md

 +++
-title = "The chants of the rudra-s: a commentary based on ourxa0discussions"
+title = "The chants of the rudra-s: a commentary based on our discussions"

 +++
 *bhuvanasya pitaraM gIrbhir AbhI rudraM divA vardhayA rudram aktau |